Woodland Organisations

 Small Woods Association

 The Small Woods Association promote the responsible management of woodlands.
-They produce an introductory pack and have a magazine that is useful to owners.
-For anyone buying a woodland who is not a member, we at Woodlands.co.uk offer free membership for the first year.
+Members receive an introductory pack and copies of a regular magazine that is useful to woodland owners.
 They also have a helpline, run courses and put on regional and national events and conferences.

 Royal Forestry Society